JonasSchwenke/css/_posts/2020-09-15-webscraping-text-from-images.markdown

   <img src="https://github.com/JonasSchwenke/css/blob/gh-pages/assets/img/cropping.jpg" />
 </p>

 Now that we have the desired text section of the image we need to apply Optical Character Recognition (OCR).
-The best package for this task is pytesseract(https://pypi.org/project/pytesseract/), a Python wrapper for Tesseract, which also serves for Google Books.
-Because this example is in German, you may also need to download the language data set via ```brew install tesseract-lang```.
+The best package for this task is [pytesseract](https://pypi.org/project/pytesseract/), a Python wrapper for Tesseract, which also serves Google Books.
+Because this example is in German, you may need to download the language data set via ```brew install tesseract-lang```.

 ```python
 import pytesseract